You’re minutes away from learning how to track and measure the return on investment (ROI) from all of your digital marketing.

 Step 6: Enable E-Commerce Tracking

-This step only applies for businesses that operate e-commerce websites.
+This step only applies to businesses that operate e-commerce websites.

 If your website does not allow e-commerce transactions, then you can move on to step 7 and skip this step.
 However, if you do have an e-commerce website, then this is one of the most important steps to complete…